Niacinamide for Body Skin: Everything You Need to Know

 5. Improves Skin Texture and Smoothness

-With continued use, niacinamide visibly refines skin texture.
-It minimises the appearance of large pores on the body (yes, body pores can be visible too, especially on the chest and back), improves overall evenness, and leaves skin looking healthier and more uniform.
+With continued use, niacinamide visibly refines skin texture, minimises the appearance of large body pores (especially on the chest and back), improves overall evenness, and leaves skin looking healthier and more uniform.

 6. Deeply Hydrates Without Greasiness

-As an ingredient, niacinamide is lightweight and water-soluble — it doesn't sit on top of the skin or feel heavy.
-When delivered in a rich base like shea butter (as in our body butter), it provides deep, long-lasting hydration that absorbs fully and doesn't leave a greasy residue.
+Niacinamide is lightweight and water-soluble — it doesn't sit on top of skin or feel heavy.
+When delivered in a rich base like shea butter, it provides deep, long-lasting hydration that absorbs fully without a greasy residue.
+Essential for Pakistan's hot, humid summers where heavy products feel unbearable.

 Who Should Use Niacinamide on Their Body?